 What happened?
-Source-to-Image on OpenShift explained
+Source-to-Image explained

-- Created a build pod for building the app - Created an OpenShift Build config - Pulled the builder image into OpenShift's internal container registry. - Cloned the application repo locally - Compiled the source code and created the artifact(s) to run the application - Created a new container image with the compiled application and pushed this container image into the internal container registry - Created a Kubernetes Deployment with specifications around pods, service spec etc. - Kicked off a deploy of the container image. - Removed the build pod. - Exposed the service in the route (ingress)
+- Created a build pod for building the app - Created an OpenShift Build config - Pulled the builder image into OpenShift's internal docker registry. - Cloned the application repo locally - Analysis showed there's a maven pom, so compiled the application using maven - Created a new container image with the compiled java application and pushed this container image into the internal container registry - Created a Kubernetes Deployment with specifications around pods, service spec etc. - Kicked off a deploy of the container image. - Removed the build pod. - Exposed the service in the route (ingress)